poteto/hiring-without-whiteboards/README.md

 ## D - F
 - [Dark Sky](https://darksky.net/jobs) | Cambridge, MA | Phone interviews and a very short, real paid project
 - [Data Theorem](http://www.datatheorem.com) | Palo Alto, CA; Paris, Fr; Bangladesh, India | Phone interview, then a take home project and finally in-person interview.
+- [DataChef](https://DataChef.co) | Amsterdam, Netherlands | Video call (technical questions about candidate's achievements), take home assignment, cultural fit zoom or face to face with rest of the team.
 - [Datalogue](https://datalogue.github.io/recruiting) | Montreal, Canada | We Ask candidates to contribute meaningfully to an Open source project that reflects the stack they will be working with and send us a link to the PR.
 - [DataMade](https://datamade.us) | Chicago, IL | After submitting an application, selected applicants are moved on to a round of interviews and will be asked to submit a piece of code for review.
 If you don’t have any code you can share, DataMade will provide a short exercise for you to complete.
 An in-person (or remote) interview will be scheduled to go over your background, what draws you to DataMade, and your code sample.
 - [Datascope](https://datascope.co/careers) | Chicago, IL | Take home exploratory data project with public data, discussion about the project via video chat, and in-person office visit.